Eleo Pomare

 Eleo Pomare (20 October 1937 – 8 August 2008) was a Colombian-American modern dance choreographer.
 Known for his politically-charged productions depicting the Black experience, his work had a major influence on contemporary dance, especially Black dance.
+He founded the Eleo Pomare Modern Dance Company in Amsterdam, Netherlands (1960-1963), and, after returning to the United States, established the Eleo Pomare Dance Company in New York City in 1964, which continued after his death.
 After a tour to Australia in 1972, and the subsequent return of his then lead dancer, Carole Johnson, his style of dancing continues to influence Aboriginal and Torres Strait Islander modern dancers.

-He founded a dance school, the Eleo Pomare Dance Company, in New York City, which continued after his death.